PocsGeza/Udacity_Rover_Challange/README.md

  ```

  Trim distant points from nav and obs
- This was in the hope of improveing fidelity
+ This was in the hope of improving fidelity

 ```
   Select points closer than given distance